zmalone/chef-web-docs/source/controls-for-compliance/windows/get-set-up/get-set-up-vagrant/5/_index.md

 If you downloaded the ISO image to a directory other than <code class="file-path">/iso</code> or <code class="file-path">C:\iso</code>, [modify vbox-2012r2.json](https://github.com/mwrock/packer-templates/blob/8b4e62a014a571666a4534458426ff397932b330/vbox-2012r2.json#L49) to point to your path.

-[COMMENT] This process applies all Windows updates and makes the image as small as possible.
-It can take several hours to complete.
-While you wait, you can complete the remaining steps on this page to set up Chef server, Chef Analytics, and a node to manage.

 #### Register the box with your local Vagrant catalog

 After the Packer process finishes, confirm that <code class="file-path">windows2012r2min-virtualbox.box</code> exists in your <code class="file-path">packer-templates</code> directory.